gu-wei-x/sbolt/doc/en/get_started.md

         <title>Welcome</title>
     </head>
     <body>
-        <div>Welcome! - from Disguise(1)</div>
+        <div>Welcome! - from sbolt(1)</div>
     </body>
 </html>
 ```

 ## Use in web applications

-It's very simple to use disguise in your web applications with popular `rust web frameworks`.
+It's very simple to use sbolt in your web applications with popular `rust web frameworks`.
 Please see examples:
 * [Use with Actix-web](../../rust/examples/web/actix)
 * [Use with Axum](../../rust/examples/web/axum)
 * [Use with Rocket](../../rust/examples/web/rocket)